walkerab/ghetto-box-site/index.md

 If you have worked with a CSS preprocessor before, you may find these components comparable to mix-ins - the difference being that you apply the mix-ins to HTML elements as opposed to CSS rules.

 Have you ever tried to understand someone else's CSS code?
 What GhettoBox lacks in ... it makes up for in simplicity.

+- Gutters are opt-in instead of opt-out
+- Inline block
+	- Instead of floats to allow vertical / horizontal alignment
+	- Instead of flex-box for consistent behaviour between browsers
+- A defined class naming scheme: `.[condition-]component[-variant][-argument...]`
+- Use as few concepts as possible

 <!--